solid-contrib/solid-tutorial-angular/chapter1.md

 * How to create your first SoLiD app
 * How to use decentralized login and logout
-* How to to delegate HEAD requests to get a User: header
+* How to to delegate HEAD requests to identify using the [User](https://www.w3.org/community/rww/wiki/User_Header) header
 * How to use notifcations using lumx and AngularJS

 ## The App